tomakita/RetroCheck/README.md

 - Emitting assertion events that can be consumed by test runners.
 - Knowing when a test case is over without polling or timeouts, even when testing asynchronous systems.

 Usage of RetroCheck isn't "all or nothing" -- most of these features can be opted into.
+RetroCheck isn't meant to replace unit or integration testing -- it's just another tool.

 ## Example

-There's a runnable example in [/example](https://github.com/tomakita/retrocheck/tree/master/example#example).
+There's a runnable example, along with documentation, in [/example](https://github.com/tomakita/retrocheck/tree/master/example#example).

 ## Implementation Details